- Our Requirements

 - What VARK-related information you will provide to participants.

-- How you will obtain and analyse data related to VARK.
+- How you will obtain and analyze data related to VARK.

 - VARK is about helping learners by suggesting study strategies they can use that may improve their learning.